cloudmesh/cloudmesh-manual/docs/_sources/installation/install-macos.rst.txt

 Next you want to install a python version.
 You can either chose the installation from python.org or from homebrew.

-Mext make sure you update your python version and go to
+Next make sure you update your python version and go to

 * https://www.python.org/downloads/